-Through April 27, 2013, most of our net sales were denominated in United States dollars, and our exposure to foreign currency exchange rate changes on net sales has not been significant.
-Net sales originating from manufacturing plants and sales offices outside the United States were approximately 17 percent of total net sales, of which a portion was denominated in Canadian dollars, Euros, Chinese renminbi, British pounds, Australian dollars, Brazilian reais or other currencies.
-We manufacture our products in the United States and China.
+Through April 26, 2014, most of our net sales were denominated in United States dollars, and our exposure to foreign currency exchange rate changes on net sales has not been significant.
+For the fiscal year 2014, net sales originating outside the United States were 18 percent of total net sales, of which a portion was denominated in Canadian dollars, Euros, Chinese renminbi, British pounds, Australian dollars, Brazilian reais or other currencies.
+We manufacture our products in the United States, China, and Belgium.
 Our results of operations could be affected by factors such as changes in foreign currency rates or weak economic conditions in foreign markets.
-If we believed currency risk in any foreign location was significant, we would utilize foreign exchange hedging contracts to manage our exposure to the currency fluctuations.
+If we believed currency risk in any foreign location is significant, we would utilize foreign exchange hedging contracts to manage our exposure to the currency fluctuations.

-Over the long-term, net sales to international markets are expected to increase as a percentage of net sales and, consequently, a greater portion of this business could be denominated in foreign currencies.
+Over the long term, net sales to international markets are expected to increase as a percentage of net sales and, consequently, a greater portion of this business could be denominated in foreign currencies.
 In addition, we may fund our foreign subsidiaries' operating cash needs in the form of loans denominated in U.S. dollars.
 As a result, operating results may become subject to fluctuations based upon changes in the exchange rates of certain currencies in relation to the United States dollar.
 To the extent we engage in international sales denominated in U.S. dollars, an increase in the value of the U.S. dollar relative to foreign currencies could make our products less competitive in international markets.
 This effect is also impacted by the sources of raw materials from international sources.
-Our foreign currency risk is mitigated since the majority of our foreign operations' net sales and the related expense transactions are denominated in the same currency so therefore a significant change in foreign exchange rates would likely have a very minor impact on net income.
-For example, if there were to be a ten percent change in value of the U.S. dollar in relation to our foreign currency exposures, we would have had an impact of \$1.6 million on income before taxes.
+We estimate that a 10 percent change in all foreign exchange rates would impact our reported income before taxes by approximately \$1.6 million.
+This sensitivity analysis disregards the possibilities that rates can move in opposite directions and that losses from one geographic area may be offset by gains from another geographic area.
 We will continue to monitor and minimize our exposure to currency fluctuations and, when appropriate, use financial hedging techniques, including foreign currency forward contracts and options, to minimize the effect of these fluctuations.
 However, exchange rate fluctuations as well as differing economic conditions, changes in political climates, differing tax structures and other rules and regulations could adversely affect our ability to effectively hedge exchange rate fluctuations in the future.

-We have foreign currency forward agreements in place to offset changes in the value of intercompany receivables from certain foreign subsidiaries due to changes in foreign exchange rates.
-The notional amount of these derivatives is \$6.1 million and all contracts mature within twelve months.
+We have foreign currency forward agreements in place to offset changes in the value of inter-company receivables from certain foreign subsidiaries due to changes in foreign exchange rates.
+The notional amount of these derivatives is \$5.3 million, and all contracts mature within fourteen months.
 These contracts are marked to market each balance sheet date and are not designated as hedges.
-See Note 14 of the Notes to our Consolidated Financial Statements included in this report for further details on our derivatives.
+See Note 15 of the Notes to our Consolidated Financial Statements included in this Report for further details on our derivatives.